These A+Award-winning women are bringing unique architecture to reality around the world. By the Architizer Editors.

 “Architects are grappling with the profession’s own imbalances.
 Can they find a more inclusive design vocabulary for themselves and their clients?”
 Madame Architect’s Founder and Editor Julia Gamolina tours writer Jennifer Krichels and FXCollaborative’s Design Director of Interiors, Angie Lee, around The Wing, as Angie speaks all about design, gender, and culture, sowing the seeds for design thinking as activism.
 By Jennifer Krichels.

 “It’s time to change this narrative.
 I no longer want to hear people asking, “Where are all the women architects?” or saying, “I can’t name five female architects.”
 I’ve published interviews with 50 women on my platform Madame Architect who build, design, or otherwise advance the practice of architecture, and I’ve spoken to even more.
 We need to listen to them, write about them, amplify them, and support them in combating the issues our industry faces in order to change this situation.”
+By Julia Gamolina

 "At 27 years old, New York City-based editor Julia Gamolina has created a space for women to tell their stories about working in architecture in real time with her new online platform, Madame Architect.
 The site, which launched in May, is home to Q&A-style features focused on the lives of the leading ladies of design."
 By Sydney Franklin